 - If travelling with children it will help to have activities to keep them quietly entertained.
 There is some tolerance for children being children but not running around the train, standing on seats or shouting.

-- Be waiting at the marked area of the platform for your carriage before the train is due to arrive.
+- Be waiting at the marked platform area for your carriage before the train is due to arrive.
 Allow any exiting passengers off first then board promptly.
 Trains, especially the Shinkansen run to a very tight timetable and they won’t hold the train for you as you race down the platform.

 Our summary of the Japan Rail Pass